superfly/docs/flyctl/cmd/flyctl_postgres_attach.md

 Attach a postgres cluster to an app

 ## Usage
 ~~~
-flyctl postgres attach [flags]
+flyctl postgres attach [POSTGRES APP] [flags]
 ~~~

 ## Options

 ~~~
-  -a, --app string             App name to operate on
+  -a, --app string             Application name
-  -c, --config string          Path to an app config file or directory containing one (default "./fly.toml")
+  -c, --config string          Path to application configuration file
-      --database-name string   database to use, defaults to a new database with the same name as the app
+      --database-name string   The designated database name for this consuming app.
-      --database-user string   the database user to create, defaults to creating a user with the same name as the consuming app
+      --database-user string   The database user to create.
+By default, we will use the name of the consuming app.
       --force                  Force attach (bypass confirmation)
   -h, --help                   help for attach
-      --postgres-app string    the postgres cluster to attach to the app
-      --variable-name string   the env variable name that will be added to the app.
-Defaults to DATABASE_URL
+      --variable-name string   The environment variable name that will be added to the consuming app.  (default "DATABASE_URL")
 ~~~

 ## Global Options